kounkou/kounkou.github.io/_posts/2024-11-06-hedgehog-unlocking-creativity.md

 <img width="1212" alt="Screenshot 2024-11-07 at 2 48 05 PM" src="https://github.com/user-attachments/assets/700f3658-825a-490d-8224-2a71d3097286">

 Using a Trie (prefix tree) to solve this problem is a **creative and efficient approach**.
-Tries are specifically designed for prefix-based operations, making them highly suitable for this task.
+Tries are specifically designed for prefix-based operations, making them highly suitable for this problem.
 Here’s why using a Trie is advantageous:

 1. **Structured Insertion**: Tries allow us to store strings in a way that naturally groups common prefixes.
 By inserting all the strings into a Trie, we can directly analyze the shared path among them.
 2. **Prefix Path Traversal**: After constructing the Trie, we can traverse it from the root to find the longest shared path, which corresponds to the longest common prefix.
-3. **Scalability**: This method scales well with larger inputs, as it avoids redundant comparisons across strings.
+3. **Scalability**: This method scales well as more strings are provided, as it avoids redundant comparisons across strings.

 This solution demonstrates a **high level of creativity** and a strategic choice of data structures.

 ## Solution with Trie

-Here's how we can implement this solution in C++ using a Trie, this seemed to be the obvious solution to me after drawing the following :
+Here's how I implemented this solution in C++ using a Trie, this seemed to be the obvious solution to me after drawing the following :

 ![IMG_4997](https://github.com/user-attachments/assets/724bfdd3-1ef8-465a-ae55-0c4df1e7afe8)